Skip to content

 Associate Research Fellow, cybersecurity, digital technologies and artificial intelligence

-Arnault Barichella has been an associate researcher at the Jacques Delors Institute since September 2024, specializing in cybersecurity, digital technologies, and artificial intelligence, with a focus on critical infrastructure.
+Arnault Barichella has been an associate researcher at the Jacques Delors Institute since September 2021, specializing in cybersecurity, digital technologies and artificial intelligence.